-The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been applied consistently to all the years presented, unless otherwise stated.
-IAS1 p112, p117 1.
-Basis of preparation These financial statements have been prepared in accordance with IFRS.
-IAS1 p16, p112, p117 The preparation of financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts in the financial statements.
+1. Basis of preparation

+These financial statements have been prepared in accordance with IFRS.

+IAS1 p16, p112, p117

+The preparation of financial statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts in the financial statements.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions or estimates are significant to the financial statements are disclosed in note 3.

+IAS1 p122,p125

-IAS1 p122,p125 1.1 Standards issued and applied for the first time in 2011 IAS8 p28 [When initial application of a Standard or an Interpretation, including those adopted early, has an effect on the current period or any prior period, or would have such an effect except that it is impracticable to determine the amount of the adjustment, or might have an effect on future periods, the group should disclose: the title of the Standard or Interpretation; when applicable, that the change in accounting policy is made in accordance with its transitional provisions; the nature of the change in accounting policy; when applicable, a description of the transitional provisions; when applicable, the transitional provisions that might have an effect on future periods; for the current period and each prior period presented, to the extent practicable, the amount of the adjustment: for each financial statement line item affected; and if IAS 33 Earnings per Share applies to the group, for basic and diluted earnings per share; the amount of the adjustment relating to periods before those presented, to the extent practicable; and if retrospective application is impracticable for a particular prior period, or for periods before those presented, the circumstances that led to the existence of that condition and a description of how and from when the change in accounting policy has been applied.]
+1.1 Standards issued and applied for the first time in 2012

+- [When initial application of a Standard or an Interpretation, including those adopted early, has an effect on the current period or any prior period, or would have such an effect except that it is impracticable to determine the amount of the adjustment, or might have an effect on future periods, the group should disclose: - the title of the Standard or Interpretation; - when applicable, that the change in accounting policy is made in accordance with its transitional provisions; - the nature of the change in accounting policy; - when applicable, a description of the transitional provisions: - when applicable, the transitional provisions that might have an effect on future periods; - for the current period and each prior period presented, to the extent practicable, the amount of the adjustment: for each financial statement line item affected; and if IAS 33 Earnings per Share applies to the group, for basic and diluted earnings per share; - the amount of the adjustment relating to periods before those presented, to the extent practicable; and - if retrospective application is impracticable for a particular prior period, or for periods before those presented, the circumstances that led to the existence of that condition and a description of how and from when the change in accounting policy has been applied.]

-Commentary on notes Summary of Standards and Interpretations effective for the first time - December 2011
+Commentary on notes

+Summary of Standards and Interpretations effective for the first time - December 2012